EAST COUNTY SHRED

 Race Volunteers — We need you!

 NICA league races are volunteer dependent so there’s lots of opportunity to be part of the experience.
 You can choose from a variety of ~2 hour volunteer time slots for things like crossing guard (help keep walkways free from people while kids are riding), set up or take down the course (remove the tape, etc), or things like helping in the merch tent.
+Volunteering at league events is not only fun it helps us get a better pitzone location.